derzalus/PicWatcher/README.md

 - **Headers added** for each section: Features, Installation, Usage, Example Message, Customization, License, and Contributing.
 - **Mention of Windows**: I clarified that the installation instructions are specifically for Windows.
 - Clear separation of the steps for easier readability.

-This should make the README easier to navigate and use.
-Let me know if you need any further adjustments!